dwhacademy/dwhacademyposts/content/post/dwh-design-patterns-in-practice-logging-as-essential-part-of-the-controlled-development-environment/index.md

 <script src="https://gist.github.com/lubomirkamensky/bb896ee73d9822bfbfd5b4092b92b39e.js"></script>

 And show how to use it in load procedures.
 The way how to get the number of affected records for each execution step varies between different databases.
 Here is how it is done in the Postgres.
-There is a logging after any interaction with the database, in our case we have two such steps, delete from table and insert into table.
+There is logging after any interaction with the database, in our case we have two such steps, delete from the table and insert into the table.

 <script src="https://gist.github.com/lubomirkamensky/6ef08de32dd0439e51f695f1fb23d92d.js"></script>